-- Identify known risks and their potential impact on the project
+Identify known risks and their potential impact on the project

-- Perform risk analysis (qualitative and quantitative)
+Perform risk analysis (qualitative and quantitative)

-- Plan risk responses, i.e., contingency plans
+Plan risk responses, i.e., contingency plans

-Critical capabilities to look for include:
+Critical features to look for in a communication platform

 Data visualization tool showing tasks as bar charts across a calendar.
-During project planning, useful for visualizing the project schedule, highlighting task dependencies and determining the critical path.
-During project execution, useful for tracking task progress and completion rate (task bars are shaded to show the percent complete).|
+During project planning, useful for visualizing the project schedule, highlighting task dependencies, and determining the critical path.

-Includes activity/notification centers, chat streams, user discussion forums and other applications designed to facilitate collaboration among users.
+Includes activity/notification centers, chat streams, user discussion forums, and other applications designed to facilitate collaboration among users.
 Helps centralize project communication and encourages teams to work together to solve issues.

-Provides a high-level overview of project progress, showing if the project is on track, or ahead of or behind schedule (and budget).
+Provides a high-level overview of project and task progress.
 These tools automatically capture data and collate the information in an easy to scan display.

-Gives a detailed snapshot of project performance and metrics including profit margins/ROI, estimated vs. actual budget expenditures and overall project health.
+Gives a detailed snapshot of project performance and metrics including profit margins/ROI, estimated vs. actual budget expenditures, and overall project health.
 Systems with analytics capabilities offer insights into trends across teams and projects.

-You can apply that same logic to this checklist: Follow these project planning steps, evaluate your success and modify your process according to the outcome.
+You can apply that same logic to this checklist: Follow these project planning steps, evaluate your success, and modify your process according to the outcome.